 Engagement and Scrutiny

 Policing in the UK is based on consent.
 Without the support of the public the police would not be effective.
-The Police and Crime Commissioner (PCC) believes policing will only improve legitimacy through greater transparency in decision making and through positive proactive engagement with BAME communities.
+Policing will only improve legitimacy through greater transparency in decision making and through positive proactive engagement with BAME communities.

 The Independent Office for Police Complaints (IOPC) and the Home Office have also made recommendations and encouraged policing to establish scrutiny panels in order to receive and respond to community feedback in relation to stop and search, use of force and discrimination complaints.